sarah2244-4/Project-1-goldenapevisualmedia/testing.md

 ### Unresolved Bugs

-- When submitting an invalid form, the required messages don't appear below the input fields that need completing.
+- When submitting an invalid form, the required messages don't always appear below the input fields that need completing.
 I couldn't find any fix without removing all formatting for the form.
-However, the message still comes up if the mouse hovers over the inputs and the page scrolls up to the input with the problem.
+However, the message still comes up if the mouse hovers over the inputs and the page scrolls back up to suggest there is an issue.
 I decided to also add red borders to invalid fields as a visual cue the inputs weren't complete.
+- At a screen width smaller than 294px the navigation toggler button moves below the logo.
+I didn't change this as most screens are not this small.

 ## Validating